 The brainchild of New Zealand Merino CEO, John Brakenridge, Te Hono is a growing group of New Zealand agribusiness leaders who are exploring new ways of thinking and doing.
 Te Hono now features alumni of over 220 influential leaders representing 80% of the New Zealand primary sector who have built a strong foundation of trust, respect and knowledge.

-Te Hono is business led, government partnered and deeply focused on the aspiration for New Zealand, to be recognised by the rest of the world for our natural environment and products, for the openness and ethical values of our people, and the quality of our relations with the rest of the world.
+Te Hono is business-led, government enabled and deeply focused on the aspiration for New Zealand, to be recognised by the rest of the world for our natural environment and products, for the openness and ethical values of our people, and the quality of our relations with the rest of the world.

 Te Hono comes from a greater concept: Hono Tangata, Hono Whenua, Hono ki te ao – strengthening relationships by linking to the land and connecting to the world.